CristianGariboldi/traffic_monitoring_system/README.md

 # Einride_Challenge

-Please check the technical report here, there are detailed explanations of designed model.
+Please check the technical report [Download the PDF file](./docs/Einride_Challenge.pdf), there are detailed explanations of designed model.

 Before proceeding, let's create a clean conda environment: